 The footer is always the last thing in the email.
-The footer is an ideal place for the compulsory unsubscribe tokens (see What You Need to Know for more information).
+The footer is an ideal place for the compulsory unsubscribe tokens.

 You can manage the content of headers and footers in Mailings > Headers, Footers, and Automated Messages.
 You can create different headers and footers for different purposes; for example, you might want to create a set of headers with different images and titles that can be used for different campaigns or programs.
 It is recommended to style them similarly, to present a coherent visual identity across all your messages.

 After headers and footers are configured, staff who prepare a new mailing will be able to select them from available headers and footers.
 This helps staff create more standardized mailings with elements that help your readers identify the contents of the mailing or find information.

 Like the Message Templates, headers and footers have both a text and an HTML version.
 Unlike Message Templates, however, the header and footer creation pages do not offer a WYGIWYG editor.
 You will need to write header and footer HTML directly or use another HTML editor to produce the HTML code.